4 Ways to Maximize Your Christmas Service

 Don’t be clever.
 Don’t show off your incredible knowledge.
 Don’t spend your time proving that you are cooler than other pastors.
 Take this moment to proclaim the finished work of Christ.
 Your message should be laser-focused.
 Beware of rabbit trails about politics or family values.
 This will not save the human soul.
 People have brought family and friends hoping they would encounter the living Christ.
 They have not come for a variety show starring your family.
 Don’t betray their trust by grinding some axe that has little eternal value.

-Christmas Eve is not a federal holiday.
+In most years, when Christmas Eve or Christmas Day don't fall on the weekend, remember that Christmas Eve is not a federal holiday.
 That means if you schedule a noon gathering you are eliminating people who have to work.
+Christmas gatherings are also just one aspect of a family's typical holiday tradition—consider how your service times might fit into the typical family's schedule.
 If this gathering is truly for the community, you must consider the community’s life.
 If you are a larger church, this might mean both an early and an evening gathering.
 But if you can have only one gathering, and you wish to reach the working class of your community, an evening service is something to be considered.